 Effectiveness of Brief Intervention Widely Shown

 First, they lead people to think about their use of alcohol.
 Is it helping them achieve their goals?
 Is it causing them harm in any way?
-Would they be better off reducing their level of consumption?
+Would they be better off reducing their drinking?
 Would they be better off drinking less often?
 And so on.

 The effectiveness of brief intervention is important.
 This is because traditional approaches to the problem have not proven very effective.
 In particular, efforts to promote alcohol abstinence among college students have consistently failed.
 Brief interventions reduce the problems of alcohol abuse.
 They do not entirely eliminate them.
 Nothing achieves that goal.
-However, moving people toward safer drinking behaviors is a major achievement.
+But moving people toward safer drinking behaviors is a major achievement.

-Source: Samson, J.E., and Tanner-Smith, E.E.
-Single-session alcohol interventions for heavy drinking college students: a systematic review and meta-analysis.
-J Stud Alco Drugs, 2015, 76(4), 530-543.
-PMID 26098028
+Samson, J., and Tanner-Smith, E. Single-session alcohol interventions for heavy drinking college students: a systematic review and meta-analysis.
+J Stud Alco Drugs, 76(4), 530-543.